2023 Best Value Economics Bachelor's Degree Schools

 Read full report on Economics at Brigham Young University - Idaho

 The excellent bachelor’s degree programs at Park University helped the school earn the #3 place on this year’s ranking of the best value economics schools in the United States.
-Park University is a moderately-sized private not-for-profit school located in the large suburb of Parkville.
+Park University is a medium-sized private not-for-profit school located in the large suburb of Parkville.

-Metro State undergraduate students pay an average of $9,394 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Metro State are $9,394 a year.
 Economics majors at Metro State take out an average of $18,990 in student loans while working on their Bachelor's Degree.

 ASU - Skysong undergraduate students pay an average of $13,092 in tuition and fees each year.
 After completing their Bachelor's Degree, economics graduates from ASU - Skysong carry an average student debtload of $23,374.
 This translates to an average monthly loan payment of $324, based on a 10-year repayment plan.